A generalizable approach for multi-view 3D human pose regression: Related Work

-\miniTitle{Multi-view part-based 3D pose estimation.} Several multi-view 3D pose estimation approaches \citep{burenius_CVPR2013,amin_bmvc2013,amin_pr2014,belagiannis_CVPR2014,belagiannis_mva2016,kadkhoda_wacv2017} have been proposed that rely on a part-based framework \citep{felzenszwalb_pami2010}.
-This part-based framework provides an elegant formalism to optimize over different potential functions for incorporating image features, multi-view cues, temporal information and body physical constraints. \cite{burenius_CVPR2013} propose an approach that extends pictorial structures \citep{fischler_TC1973,felzenszwalb_ijcv2005} to multi-view and to perform exact 3D inference by using simple binary pairwise potential functions.
-Instead, \cite{amin_bmvc2013,amin_pr2014} use 2D inference with more complex pairwise potentials, multi-view cues and triangulation to estimate 3D poses. \cite{belagiannis_CVPR2014} have also deployed different pairwise potentials for incorporating both body physical constraints and multi-view features.
+\miniTitle{Multi-view part-based 3D pose estimation.} Several multi-view 3D pose estimation approaches \cite{burenius_CVPR2013,amin_bmvc2013,amin_pr2014,belagiannis_CVPR2014,belagiannis_mva2016,kadkhoda_wacv2017} have been proposed that rely on a part-based framework \cite{felzenszwalb_pami2010}.
+This part-based framework provides an elegant formalism to optimize over different potential functions for incorporating image features, multi-view cues, temporal information and body physical constraints. \citenameref{burenius_CVPR2013} propose an approach that extends pictorial structures \cite{fischler_TC1973,felzenszwalb_ijcv2005} to multi-view and to perform exact 3D inference by using simple binary pairwise potential functions.
+Instead, Amin et al. \cite{amin_bmvc2013,amin_pr2014} use 2D inference with more complex pairwise potentials, multi-view cues and triangulation to estimate 3D poses. \citenameref{belagiannis_CVPR2014} have also deployed different pairwise potentials for incorporating both body physical constraints and multi-view features.
 This approach allows to perform approximate 3D inference by selecting a limited number of hypotheses per individual.
-This approach has been extended to incorporate temporal information \citep{belagiannis_eccv2014} and to use a deep neural network based body part detector~\citep{belagiannis_mva2016}.
+This approach has further been extended to incorporate temporal information \cite{belagiannis_eccv2014} and to use a deep neural network based body part detector~\cite{belagiannis_mva2016}.
+Recently, \citenameref{pavlakos_cvpr2017_2} has used deep neural network to predict body part score maps across all views and then estimated body poses by using a 3D pictorial structures approach.